 In order to meet the executive exemption requirements, your employee must manage a department or part of a department.
 And like the administrative requirements for exempt employees, your employee must also be making decisions independently more than 50% of the time.

-An exempt executive employee must also supervise two or more full-time employees and be able to hire and fire employees.
+Furthermore, an exempt executive employee must also supervise two or more full-time employees and be able to hire and fire employees.

 In order to meet the professional exemption requirements, your employee must be performing work that requires extensive training and is creative in nature.